Answer

 The parable begins with a rich man calling his steward before him to inform him that he will be relieving him of his duties for mismanaging his master’s resources.
 A steward is a person who manages the resources of another.
 The steward had authority over all of the master’s resources and could transact business in his name.
 This requires the utmost level of trust in the steward.
 Now, it may not be apparent at this point in the parable (but is made more evident later on), but the master is probably not aware of the steward’s dishonesty.
 The steward is being released for apparent mismanagement, not fraud.
 This explains why he is able to conduct a few more transactions before he is released and why he is not immediately tossed out on the street or executed.

 The steward, realizing that he will soon be without a job, makes some shrewd deals behind his master’s back by reducing the debt owed by several of the master’s debtors in exchange for shelter when he is eventually put out.
-When the master becomes aware of what the wicked servant had done, he commends him for his “shrewdness.”
+When the master becomes aware of what the wicked servant had done, he commends him for his shrewdness.

-In His application of the story in the remaining verses, Jesus begins by saying, “For the sons of this world are more shrewd in dealing with their own generation than the sons of light” (Luke 16:8).
-Jesus is drawing a contrast between the “sons of the world” (i.e., unbelievers) and the “sons of light” (believers).
+In His application of the story in the remaining verses, Jesus begins by saying, “For the sons of this world are more shrewd in dealing with their own generation than the sons of light” (Luke 16:8, ESV).
+Jesus is drawing a contrast between the “sons of this world” (i.e., unbelievers) and the “sons of light” (believers).
 Unbelievers are wiser in the things of this world than believers are about the things of the world to come.
 The unjust steward, once he knew he was about to be put out, maneuvered to collect some quick cash, cheat his master (who more than likely was cheating his customers), and make friends of his master’s debtors—who would then be obligated to care for him once he lost his job.

 The term unrighteous (or worldly) wealth seems to strike readers the wrong way.
 But Jesus is not saying that believers should gain wealth unrighteously and then be generous with it.
 “Unrighteous” in reference to wealth can refer to 1) the means in acquiring wealth; 2) the way in which one desires to use the wealth; or 3) the corrupting influence wealth can have that often leads people to commit unrighteous acts.
 Given the way in which Jesus employs the term, the third explanation seems the most likely.
 Wealth is not inherently evil, but the love of money can lead to all sorts of sin (1 Timothy 6:10).